noise-lab/censorship-course/docs/breakouts/tor.md

 **Format.** Break into groups of 4–5.
 Each group picks **one** of the two breakouts below (or takes both if time allows).
 Spend ~5 minutes skimming the prep reads, then ~10 minutes debating.
 A designated reporter brings the group's position — and any dissents — back to the full class for a ~3-minute report-back.

-Chapter 6.2 makes two claims that live in tension: (1) Tor's anonymity is only as strong as the infrastructure that hosts its relays and bridges, and (2) the same infrastructure — exit nodes, cloud front-ends for pluggable transports — is precisely where legal and commercial pressure lands.
+Chapter 6.2 makes two claims that live in tension: (1) [Tor](https://en.wikipedia.org/wiki/Tor_(network))'s anonymity is only as strong as the infrastructure that hosts its relays and bridges, and (2) the same infrastructure — [exit nodes](https://en.wikipedia.org/wiki/Tor_(network)#Exit_relays), cloud front-ends for [pluggable transports](https://tb-manual.torproject.org/circumvention/) — is precisely where legal and commercial pressure lands.
 Both breakouts sit on that fault line.

 ---

 ## Breakout A: Exit Nodes and the Criminal Safe Harbor
 <!-- breakout id="A" status="current" refreshed="2026-07-06" -->

-**Motion.** *"Operating a Tor exit relay should carry an explicit criminal safe harbor, analogous to Section 230 for platforms — no country should be able to prosecute an operator for traffic they merely forwarded."*
+**Motion.** *"Operating a Tor exit relay should carry an explicit criminal safe harbor, analogous to [Section 230](https://en.wikipedia.org/wiki/Section_230) for platforms — no country should be able to prosecute an operator for traffic they merely forwarded."*

 <!-- current-events:start topic="tor-exit-node-legal-liability" -->
 **Prep reads (5–10 min).**